GazeDev/technology-stack/README.md

 ### Server: NodeJS and hapi.js
 https://nodejs.org, https://hapijs.com/

-Our preferred backend is nodejs with express, but the language and framework doesn't matter so much as long as it is a REST API with JSON.
+Our preferred backend is nodejs with hapi.js, but the language and framework doesn't matter so much as long as it is a REST API with JSON.

 ### Database: PostgreSQL
 https://www.postgresql.org/